brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 of UK Schmidt Telescope sky survey plates, the APM automatic plate measuring facility and the Anglo-Australian Telescope multifibre spectrograph, AUTOFIB."*

+*"The hypothesis that the unknown population is part of a spiral arm close to the Galactic Centre solves some of the problems inherent in the above disc hypothesis.
+The narrow line-of-sight depth implied by the small magnitude spread of the excess feature near R = 17.7, and the low velocity dispersion is consistent with seeing a spiral arm approximately edge-on." \[..\] "but note that some situations, such as a tightly wound spiral arm or that depicted in Fig. 19, can be ruled out".*

+They discard this hypothesis, or at least it is not very likely.

 ### Mateo et al. 1995a